gsoft-inc/sg-orbit/CONTRIBUTING.md

 1. Build the packages
 2. Build storybook into a static web app
 3. Deploy the static web app to Netlify
+4. Go to https://app.netlify.com/sites/sg-storybook/deploys, select the new build and "Publish deploy"

 Before you release, make sure you have access to the GSoft Netlify team.